 Dr. Kerry Kriger in Yawkrom, Western Region, Ghana.
 Dr. Kriger worked 18 months full-time unpaid when he founded SAVE THE FROGS!.

-Answer: You could certainly go away for fieldwork.
-There are no strict timetables; I just expect an honest attempt to find six hours per week to assist.
+You could certainly go away for fieldwork.
+There are no strict timetables; I just expect an honest attempt to find four hours per week to assist.
 I understand sometimes that may not be possible.

 Gray Treefrog (Hyla versicolor) photo from Virginia by Dr. Kerry Kriger